fwsGonzo/bigassm/README.md

 	- Set the base address of the binary, which now starts at 0x10000.
 Supports 128-bit addresses.
 - .align 4
 	- Align memory to the given power-of-two.
+- .endfunc name
+	- Calculates and sets the size of 'name' and type to function.
 - .execonly
 	- Make the section execute-only.
 (ELF only)
 - .finish_labels